fwup-home/fwup/README.md

   $ fwup -c -f fwupdate.conf -o myfirmware.fw

+Apply the firmware to an attached SDCard.
+This would normally be run on the host where it would auto-detect an SDCard and initalize it using the 'complete' task:

+  $ fwup -a -i myfirmware.fw -t complete

 Apply the firmware update to /dev/sdc and specify the 'upgrade' task:

   $ fwup -a -d /dev/sdc -i myfirmware.fw -t upgrade

+Create an image file from a .fw file for use with dd(1):

+  $ fwup -a -d myimage.img -i myfirmware.fw -t complete

-Generate a public/private key pair and sign a firmware archive:
+Generate a public/private key pair:

   $ fwup -g
-  (Store fwup-key.priv is a safe place.
-Store fwup-key.pub on the target)
+Store fwup-key.priv in a safe place and fwup-key.pub on the target.
+To sign an existing archive run:
   $ fwup -S -s fwup-key.priv -i myfirmware.fw -o signedfirmware.fw
 ```

 # Configuration file format